-These are simple and hassle-free to grow so if you are an amateur botanist but still want a colourful and flowery presence in your home then these are the blooms for you.
+These are simple and hassle-free to grow so if you are an amateur botanist but still want a colorful and flowery presence in your home then these are the blooms for you.
 The leaves are also soft to touch and although it’s not advised, your munchkin could eat this and not get sick.

 4. Christmas cactus

 We stated before about staying away from cacti so as the little ones don’t hurt themselves on its prickly exterior but the Christmas cactus doesn’t actually have thorns or sharp edges.
-The flowers are bright and beautiful and these plants can last for years – so in essence they could grow up with your child.
+The flowers are bright and beautiful and these plants can last for years – so, in essence, they could grow up with your child.